+Thus, a DUI will not bar a nurse.
 In regard to these four types of offenses, the Board is unable to advise or give a definitive answer about the effect a criminal history will have on the ability to obtain a nursing license in the State of Ohio.
 I am unaware of a conviction for impaired driving based on drug impairment (DUID) being the basis for a denial of a claim.
 As urine and blood tests become more prevalent, it is hard to imagine that the nursing board would not consider this to be withing its authority to regulate.
 It is vital that you get an experienced DUI attorney who can fight your charge or negotiate a favorable plea which will not reflect drug impairment.

 According to the Ohio Administrative Code, although the Board may grant a license to an applicant who has a criminal offense history, an individual may be restricted from working in certain settings based on his or her criminal history due to federal and state laws, which require criminal records checks prior to employment in certain settings, and which may impose absolute or discretionary bars to employment in certain patient care settings, for example, in facilities or settings involving care provided to older adults or children.
 See, e.g., Ohio Administrative Code Chapter 3701-13.